Dgame/blog/content/tik-take-toe-in-rust-in-a-ddd-fashion/index.md

 }
 ```

 Much better.
-Not only would an input like "top-bottom" now be a `DirectionError`, we also don't have to revise the implementation of our coordinate-system!
+Not only would an input like "top-bottom" now be a `DirectionError`, we also don't have to revise the implementation of our coordinate-system.
+And we made it more intuitive by accepting different (but still valid) combinations as _center-left_ **and** _left-center_.

 Now that we can translate user input into a `Row` and a `Column`, we need a way to convert those to `PixelCoord`inates: